“Just tell me what you really want to do, Mom,” Maya said. “You have one day to sightsee in L.A., I’ll take you anywhere!”

 How does one even contain themselves?
 I focused and we made it to the big blue landmark!Michael Levine Fabrics!
 Not only have I heard all kinds of stories about this place, they used to carry my very first Crafty Chica product line!
 AND look, they still had a few pieces!

 Before we entered, we stopped at another store that had a wall of flower vines.
-Have you heard of the Hobby Lobby photo challenge that is super popular right now?
+Have you heard of the floral photo challenge that is super popular right now?
 It’s where you stage a glamor shot within in the flower section.

 Here are some samples!

 Okay. so.
 I tried to quickly explain the concept to Maya, but she was like, “Um, yeah…I’ll be right back…”

 Luckily, my friend Monique volunteered to help.
 So this is the best shot we could get.
 I can cross that off my crafty bucket lust, but I know we could have done better.
 We’ll try again another time.

 I am soooo ready to bust out some purses, pillows, and zipper pouches.